Hydroseeding

 This technique is commonly used for large-scale landscaping, erosion control, roadside vegetation, and lawn establishment.
 Unlike traditional seeding, hydroseeding provides better moisture retention and faster germination.
 It also improves seed-to-soil contact, making it an excellent choice for establishing new vegetation.

-The hydro seeding process has two key components.
-Mulch, which helps support moisture retention, soil protection, and seed stabilization.
+The hydro seeding process needs two things.
+Mulch which brings very specific properties.
+Firstly, it helps to support moisture retention.
+It also helps to protect and stabilise the soil.
 The mulch in a hydroseeding mix is typically made from wood fibre, paper, or straw.

-The Tackifier is a sticky substance added to the hydroseeding mixture to help the mulch and seeds stick to the soil.
+Secondly, the tackifier acts like glue and helps the hydroseeding mixture to stick to the soil.
 This is particularly important on slopes, hillsides, and areas prone to erosion.
 Slow-release fertiliser is a key ingredient in hydroseeding.
 It provides essential nutrients to seedlings over time.

 Unlike traditional fertilisers that deliver nutrients all at once, slow-release fertilisers gradually break down ensuring a continuous supply of nutrients.